mmikowski/powercss/README.md

 PowerCSS is intended to replace **all** stylesheets for an application.
 While we can use external sheets for our CSS during development, we shouldn't need them for production release.
-Don't worry, this isn't as drastic as it sounds.
 PowerCSS plays very nicely with others and is designed to avoid conflict with third-party web components.

 ## Example 003: **Mixin maps**
-This example is illustrated by `pcss._ex003_.html` which can be be found in the `examples` directory of the GitHub repository.
+This example is illustrated by `pcss._ex003_.html` which can be found in the `node_modules/powercss/examples` directory or [online][10].
-Clone the repository and open the file with your browser to see the results.
+Open the file with your browser to see the results.

 ### Symbol substitution
 A CSS rule declaration looks like the following: